RobotLocomotion/LabelFusion/docs/setup.rst

 Director
 --------

-Checkout the branch :code:`corl-master` from the repository :code:`github.com/manuelli/director.git`.
+Checkout the branch :code:`pf/corl-master` from the repository :code:`github.com/peteflorence/director.git`.
 This will serve as our internal director branch.
 The idea is that these changes will make their way back to director/master eventually, but that process shouldn't slow down our workflow.

 ElasticFusion